 2. Experience mountain trekking

 Getting to the best view of Lake Holon requires you to walk by foot, and this in itself is an adventure.
 First, you need to head to the T’boli Tourism Office to register.
-A short orientation follows after that and you will be asked to pay a certain fee before you proceed.
+A short orientation follows, and you will be asked to pay a certain fee before you proceed.

-The Kule trail is roughly 7km long and it will take you 5 to 6 to hours of non-stop walking.
-If you prefer this route, you need to be at the T’Boli Tourism Office no later than 12 noon as no hikes are being allowed past that.
+The Kule trail is roughly 7km long and will take you 5 to 6 hours of non-stop walking.
+If you prefer this route, you need to be at the T’Boli Tourism Office no later than 12 noon as no hikes are allowed past that.

-Salacafe, on the other hand, will only take you 3 to 4 hours so it is much more advisable especially for those who prefer shorter trekking time.
+Salacafe, on the other hand, will only take you 3 to 4 hours, so it is much more advisable, especially for those who prefer shorter trekking time.
 From here and back to the T’boli Tourism Office, you can choose to ride a horse for only P400.
-A habal-habal or motorcyle ride is also available for P300, and this is good already for 2 passengers.
+A habal-habal or motorcycle ride is also available for P300, and this is good for 2 passengers.

-Regardless of which of the two you end up choosing, I assure you that it will be a memorable experience!
+Regardless of which of the two you choose, I assure you that it will be a memorable experience!

 Photo: Explora